 1. Joint Declaration by the President of the European Council, the President of the European Commission, & the Secretary-General of the North Atlantic Treaty Organization, https://www.nato.int/cps/en/natohq/official_texts_133163.htm, accessed 20 February 2019.

 While standardization of the Technical Compatibility Assessment (TCA) is well underway, data sharing remains a challenge.
 Mutual recognition between relevant nationally-accredited authorities can overcome this.
 The authorities in Australia, the United States & Europe utilized this principle to ensure A-330s delivered as part of Europe’s MMF programme will arrive cleared to conduct international air refuelling on their first mission.

 The future of AAR is unmanned.
 Decision-makers must consider multi-mission UAS’ impact on future joint air & space operations.
 In 2018, the US Navy awarded a contract for a carrier-based UAS tanker.
 To ensure Allied A3R technical & operational standardization, the JAPCC provides expertise to the NATO Military Committee Air Standardization Board through the NATO AAR Working Group as it develops a NATO A3R Standardization Agreement; on track for a 2020 release.

 Reducing Risk in AAR

-Commanders /planners minimize AAR risk by verifying that assets are technically & operationally approved to make contact.
-Globally, this is accomplished through bi-lateral clearances which confirm compatibility of items such as physical connections, training, maintenance, and legal & monetary arrangements.
-JAPCC continues to support nations in assessing planning / operations lessons identified, developing clearance request / approval guides & conducting clearance training.
+Commanders & planners minimize AAR risk by verifying assets are technically & operationally approved to make contact.
+Globally, this is accomplished through bi-lateral clearances which confirm legal & monetary arrangements as well as compatibility of items such as physical connections, training & maintenance.
+A JAPCC-led team has so far trained 110 planners, operators, staff officers & engineers in the clearance process, increasing AAR safety & capability.